phillipoertel/all_tweets_must_die/README.markdown

 # Installation

-### To use the rake tasks, create a file called login.rb in the root and add
+### The library doesn't use OAuth, so it needs to be configured with your login credentials.
+So to use the rake tasks, create a file called login.rb in the root and add

   @login = {
     :user     => 'your_twitter_username',
     :password => 'your_twitter_password'
   }

-if you want to use rake deploy, add the following to login.rb (requires rsync and ssh access)
+if you want to use `rake deploy`, add the following to login.rb (requires rsync and ssh access)

   @rsync_upload_uri = 'ssh-username@servername:/directory/on/server'